 The Palomar College Planetarium is the second planetarium for Palomar College.
 The original planetarium was built in 1965 and served the campus for 43 years.
 In July of 2008 it was demolished to make way for new campus construction.
-Construction for the new planetarium was completed in March 2012 and we are currently the 5th largest planetarium in California.
+Construction for the new planetarium was completed in March 2012 and it is currently one of the largest in California.
 It opened its doors to the public on April 20th, 2012.

 New Planetarium (March 2012)